SAP-samples/cloud-ariba-employee-requisition-ext-sample/README.md

 ## Configure the Destination

 You need to configure an HTTP Connectivity Destination for the Ariba P2P API before running the project.
->*Note*: To learn more about how to configure the destination, see [SAP HANA Cloud Platform Destinations Documentation] (https://help.hana.ondemand.com/help/frameset.htm?e4f1d97cbb571014a247d10f9f9a685d.html).
+>*Note*: To learn more about how to configure the destination, see [SAP Cloud Platform Destinations Documentation] (https://help.hana.ondemand.com/help/frameset.htm?e4f1d97cbb571014a247d10f9f9a685d.html).

 The HTTP API Destination looks like this:
 ```